GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Mark Pett and Gary Rubinstein developed the perfect book to teach students about a growth mindset.

 Beatrice is under so much pressure never to do anything wrong.
 She doesn’t want to let her entire town down.
-Thus, she often avoids activities that she might not be perfect in.
-Instead, she sticks to a talent show because she can ensure her act is perfect before showing everyone.
+Thus, she often avoids activities that she might not be perfect at.
+Instead, she sticks to a talent show so she can ensure her act is perfect before showing it to everyone.
 This year, Beatrice decides to perform a juggling act with the help of her hamster.
 However, Beatrice does what she has spent the past nine years avoiding: she makes a mistake!
 She accidentally uses pepper instead of salt in her routine, making her hamster sneeze.
 This causes a water balloon to pop.

 The Girl Who Never Made Mistakes Activities